 Universal File Formats for Modal Analysis Testing

 Universal File (UF) formats were originally developed by the Structural Dynamics Research Corporation (SDRC) in the late 1960s and early 1970s to facilitate data transfer between computer aided design (CAD) and computer aided test (CAT) in order to facilitate computer aided engineering (CAE).
 SDRC, as part of EDS, continues to support and utilize the UF formats as part of their CAE software.
-Subsequently, MTS, Noise and Vibration Division supported and continued to develop IDEAS`software in the test area that utilizes UF formats.
-This software is currently supported by B&K and Maya.
+Currently, MTS, Noise and Vibration Division supports and continues to develop IDEAS`software in the test area that utilizes UF formats.

 The use of the Universal File Format as a defacto "standard" has been of great value to the experimental dynamics (vibration and acoustic) community, particularly in the area of modal analysis.
 Both users and vendors have benefited from this defacto standard.

 At this point, many of the UF formats are considered obsolete by the original developer (SDRC) even though these formats are still being used by the experimental community.
-The UC-SDRL uses the following selected UF formats in research software such as X-Modal.
+The UC-SDRL uses the following selected UF formats in research software such as X-Modal and X-ACQuisition.

 The specific ASCII structure of several existing Universal File Formats used for experimental data and/or results are: